How to Optimize Underperforming Content: SEO Best Practices

 Content should be easy for users to digest.
 If your content is too long, complex, or filled with jargon, then it can be challenging for your audience to understand and engage with it.

 It’s essential to break down topics into smaller, easier-to-digest sections in order to ensure that readers can absorb the information quickly and easily.
 Additionally, using visuals and videos to break up text and make the content more engaging and easier to read should be a part of your optimized content marketing strategy.
+Especially if you are writing about complicated topics, using a process flow diagram, charts, and graphs can help you present information in a visually appealing and comprehensible manner.

 Additionally, ensure that you use simple language to ensure your content is accessible.